thai-shriya/leetcode/leetcode_log.md

 - [2023-08-17] Solved: Count Complete Tree Nodes (java)
 - [2023-08-19] Solved: Implement Stack using Queues (java)
 - [2023-08-19] Solved: Invert Binary Tree (java)
+- [2023-08-20] Solved: Check if a String Is an Acronym of Words (java)